laurencelundblade/draft-ietf-cbor-cde/draft-ietf-cbor-cde.md

      emitted.
      That is, encoders MUST support half-precision and single-precision floating point.
-     Positive and negative infinity and zero MUST be represented in half-precision floating point.

-   * NaNs, and thus NaN payloads MUST be supported.
+   * {{IEEE754}} Infinites and NaNs, and thus NaN payloads, MUST be supported, to the extent possible on the platform.

-     As with all floating point numbers, NaNs with payloads MUST be reduced to the shortest of double, single or half precision that preserves the NaN payload.
+     As with all floating point numbers, Infinites and NaNs MUST be encoded in the shortest of double, single or half precision that preserves the value:

+     * Positive and negative infinity and zero MUST be represented in half-precision floating point.

+     * For NaNs, the value to be preserved includes the sign bit, the quiet bit, and the NaN payload (whether zero or non-zero).
-     The reduction is performed by removing the rightmost N bits of the payload, where N is the difference in the number of bits in the significand (mantissa) between the original format and the reduced format.
+     The shortest form is obtained by removing the rightmost N bits of the payload, where N is the difference in the number of bits in the significand (mantissa representation) between the original format and the shortest format.
-     The reduction is performed only (preserves the value only) if all the rightmost bits removed are zero.
+     This trimming is performed only (preserves the value only) if all the rightmost bits removed are zero.
-     (This will always reduce a double or single quiet NaN with a zero NaN payload to a half-precision quiet NaN.)
+     (This will always represent a double or single quiet NaN with a zero NaN payload in a half-precision quiet NaN.)

 ### Preferred Serialization Decoders {#psd}